giraldiego/NOIR/README.md

 [Changelog](https://drive.google.com/open?id=1k5D8ccTMw-L-WZ3G8gjjZQsicsVRXf6Y)

 NOIR is a modlist for playing Requiem 3.4 using as foundation NOISE, another modlist with enhanced graphics, mechanics, and immersion.
-The general idea is to mantain Requiem mechanics as much as possible staying true to the original vision of Requiem; kind of, Requiem+.
+The general idea is to maintain Requiem mechanics as much as possible staying true to the original vision of Requiem; kind of, Requiem+.

 **REQUIRES NEXUSMODS.COM PREMIUM ACCOUNT**